Skip to contents

 The review process includes the following checks:

-• Calculating total and per capita expenditure values, deriving expenditure shares, and comparing these shares across countries, using Table 10.1 in (World Bank 2013, 286) as a reference.
+• Calculating total and per capita expenditure values, deriving expenditure shares, and comparing these shares across countries, using Table 10.1 as a reference (Bank 2013, 286).

 6 Validation beyond basic-heading level